thoughtworks/simplebandit/README.md

-  contextActionIdInteractions = true, // learn interaction between context and actionId preference contextActionFeatureInteractions = true, // learn interaction between context and action features preference useInversePropensityWeighting = true, // oracle uses ipw by default (sample weight = 1/p), but can be switched off targetLabel = "click", // target label for oracle, defaults to click, but can also be e.g. 'rating' weights = {}, // initialize oracle with weights
+  contextActionIdInteractions = true, // learn interaction between context and actionId preference contextActionFeatureInteractions = true, // learn interaction between context and action features preference useInversePropensityWeighting = true, // oracle uses ipw by default (sample weight = 1/p), but can be switched off targetLabel = "click", // target label for oracle, defaults to 'click', but can also be e.g. 'rating' oracleWeight = 1.0, // if using multiple oracles, how this one is weighted name = "click1", // name is by default equal to targetLabel, but can give unique name if needed weights = {}, // initialize oracle with feature weights hash });
-});

 bandit = new SimpleBandit({